Koenkk/zigbee2mqtt.io/docs/guide/usage/groups.md

 Zigbee2MQTT has support for Zigbee groups.
 By using Zigbee groups you can control multiple devices simultaneously with one command.

 ::: tip
-Groups can also be managed via the frontend _Groups_ tab.
+Groups are much more efficient than controlling devices separately as it significantly reduces the stress on a network when controlling multiple devices at once.
 :::

+## Creating a group
+Groups can be created via the frontend (easiest), [MQTT](./mqtt_topics_and_messages.md#zigbee2mqttbridgerequestgroupadd) or by adding them to the `configuration.yaml` as shown below.

 ## Configuration